Sedona to Las Vegas, (Baby)!

 When we were getting ready for pictures at Devil's Bridge, a guy in line behind us said this was cool, but Cathedral Rock Trail is way better.
 So Tuesday we headed to Cathedral Rock a couple hours before Sunset (tip from other hikers).
 That hiker was right!
 The hike is more of a scramble for the first 1/4 mile up the hill.
 It is only 1.5 miles roundtrip, but you gain 689 feet in that .75 miles.
 It was worth it for the view and these cool pictures.

-As we were doing the scenic drive earlier in the week, we passed by a trailhead that was packed.
+As we were doing the scenic drive earlier in the week, we passed by a very packed trailhead.
 Granted it was on the weekend, but not only was the parking lot full, but the shoulder of the road was full for the next 1-2 miles.
-Jen had to figure out what that was all about and she found that the trail was called West Fork Trail.
+Jen had to figure out what that was all about, and she found that the trail was called West Fork Trail.
 According to the website she was on, they said it was a top 10 in the US.
 Personally, we think the website was biased since it was a visit Sedona site.
 We decided we would verify this on Wednesday and hit the trail.
 This trail was 7.3 miles roundtrip with an elevation change of 669 feet.
-It was pretty cool because you followed Oak Creek the whole way and criss-crossed 13 times to reach the top of the hike.
-You can go further but you have to wade through the creek to do it, it looked fairly deep, and the water was cold so at that point we passed.
+It was pretty cool because you followed Oak Creek the whole way and crisscrossed 13 times to reach the top of the hike.
+You can go further but you have to wade through the creek to do so, it looked fairly deep, and the water was cold, so at that point, we passed.
 Oh!
-I forgot to mention there was a storm nearby the whole time (could hear thunder) so we figured we better get out of the canyon since there was flash flood warning signs along the trail.
+I forgot to mention there was a storm nearby the whole time (could hear thunder), so we figured we better get out of the canyon since there were flash flood warning signs along the trail.

 We did enjoy the hike, but I don't think we would put it on the top 10 in the US.
 I think I would say it could make a top 25 of most scenic, kid-friendly, fun hikes in the US especially since the leaves were turning in the canyon.